biocore/empress/README.md

 ![empress_sample_metadata_coloring](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_sample_metadata_coloring.png)

 In this plot the colored branches represent lineages that are unique to the corresponding body site, while the uncolored branches are those that are shared across at least 2 body sites and thus cannot be displayed with a single color.
 While it is not surprising to see a large number of unique features in the gut samples (red) compared to the palm samples (blue and orange), it is interesting to see a large number of unique features between the left and right palm.
 Can you think of any biological reasons why the left and right palms may contain such different unique microbes?
-Even though the left and right palm do harbor unique features, the representative clades appear more integrated among themselves, suggesting that their phylogeny are still more similar to each other than the gut taxa which appear to cluster mainly among themselves.
+Even though the left and right palm do harbor unique features, the representative clades appear more integrated among themselves, suggesting that their phylogenies are still more similar to each other than the gut taxa which appear to cluster mainly among themselves.

 #### Visualizing feature / sample metadata in barplots